HeZhang1994/digital-elevation-model/README.md

 ## DEM Data

 ASTGDEMv2 data is used in this code.
-See [Intorduction of ASTGDEMv2.pdf](https://github.com/HeZhang1994/DEM-Digital-Elevation-Model-Tools/blob/master/Intorduction%20of%20ASTGDEMv2.pdf) for details (highly recommanded for tyro).
+See [Introduction of ASTGDEMv2.pdf](https://github.com/HeZhang1994/DEM-Digital-Elevation-Model-Tools/blob/master/Introduction%20of%20ASTGDEMv2.pdf) for details (highly recommended for tyro).

 ## Usage